munificent/craftinginterpreters/book/jumping-back-and-forth.md

 ^code while-statement

-The first bit is similar to if statements -- we compile the condition expression, surrounded by mandatory parentheses.
+Most of this mirrors if statements -- we compile the condition expression, surrounded by mandatory parentheses.
 That's followed by a jump instruction that skips over the subsequent body statement if the condition is falsey.

-We patch the jump after compiling the body, and take care to <span name="pop">pop</span> the condition value from the stack along both branches.
-In other words, this *is* just like an if statement.
-What's missing is the loop part.
+We patch the jump after compiling the body, and take care to <span name="pop">pop</span> the condition value from the stack on either path.
+The only difference from an if statement is the loop.
 That looks like this:

 <aside name="pop">